UMD: A Globally Connected University

 - The “making and breaking” of Yugoslavia

-- Peace and conflict: theory and practice in the Balkans
+- Peace and conflict studies: theory and practice in the Balkans

-- Serbia, Bosnia-Herzegovina, and Kosovo in the 1990s and beyond: international sanctions, the NATO bombing, Milosevic, and Dayton
+- Serbia, Bosnia-Herzegovina, and Kosovo in the 1990s: international sanctions, the 1999 NATO bombing, the Dayton Agreement

 Be sure to discuss how study abroad costs are handled at your school with your study abroad advisor.